CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 - `local-cpu` specifies a deployment with Docker Compose on your machine with no hardware acceleration.
   Use this option to run the container on a machine with Docker Compose.
 E.g. on your ssh server, WSL machine.

-  This can also be used as
-  a [remote interpreter](https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html),
-  where remote means inside the (local) container.
+  This service can also be used as a [remote interpreter](https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html), by some IDEs where remote means inside the (local) container.
 - `local-gpu` same as above with GPU support.

   (**EPFL note:** _Use this option for deploying on HaaS machines._)